Apr 24, 2024

 So what proactive steps can be taken to ensure that AI's development remains firmly rooted in ethical principles, fosters responsible innovation, and ultimately serves as a force for good in the world?

-Part 1: Data privacy – The Foundation of Trustworthy AI
+Part 1: Data privacy – The foundation of trustworthy AI

 Datasets fuel the development and training of AI models, ultimately shaping their outputs.
 However, in this data-driven landscape, a critical consideration emerges: privacy.